Alfresco/docs-alfresco/microsoft-azure/3.1/index.md

 * Accelerate local content download using [Direct Access URLs]({% link microsoft-azure/3.1/config/direct-access.md %})
 * [Cloud Storage Properties]({% link microsoft-azure/3.1/config/index.md %}#cloud-storage-properties)

+> **Note:** The Alfresco Content Connector for Azure module can be applied to Content Services 7.2 or later.

 > **Note:** For improved performance of the Azure Connector, you may wish to run your Content Services instance on an Azure VM connected to Azure Blob storage.

 The following diagram shows a simple representation of how Content Services and the Azure Connector interact with Azure resources.
 The storage account has a Blob container, which in turn contains Blobs.
 The naming convention is flat and only consists of the content UUID which follows Microsoft's recommendations.
 See [Naming and Referencing Containers, Blobs, and Metadata](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-and-referencing-containers--blobs--and-metadata){:target="_blank"} for more details.